Summer

 This week our topic has been to explore and talk about different forces the children can feel.

-We have continued to read "Commotion in the Ocean" and learning songs such as " Marine Mammal Boogie song" which the children have found extremly funny.
+We have continued to read "Commotion in the Ocean" and learning songs such as " Marine Mammal Boogie song" which the children have found extremely funny.

 This week we created an Ocean themed drawing space under the table to encourage the children to mark make and draw the different Animals that they have been learning about.

-Within our role play area we had a Tea party with different Ocean animals, sharing our food wth Jelly fish, sharks and Angel fish.
+Within our role play area we had a Tea party with different Ocean animals, sharing our food with Jelly fish, sharks and Angel fish.

-In our craft area we used cup cake cases and wool to create Jelly fish, counting the tenticals that we added along the way.
+In our craft area we used cupcake cases and wool to create Jelly fish, counting the tentacles that we added along the way.

 We used our playdough and coloured pasta to make our own versions of a coral reef, talking about the patterns we were making as we created them.